hs950559/coryrylan.com/_posts/2016-11-03-angular-local-development-setup.md

 permalink: /blog/angular-local-development-setup
 ---

-Angular 2 has moved from a framework to now a platform to develop rich UIs accross mobile and desktop.
-There are many ways to set up a development enviroment and build process for Angular apps.
+Angular 2 has moved from a framework to now a platform to develop rich UIs across mobile and desktop.
+There are many ways to set up a development environment and build process for Angular apps.
 In this short post I'll go over my personal setup that I use on both my Linux/MacOS and Windows machines.